luyadev/luya.io/docs/guide/frontend/urlrules.md

 ],
 ```

-This also means that the given url rules are available when its required to point to a certain language like `Url::toRoute(['fr/estore/basket/default'])` will return `panier`.
+This also means that the given URL rules are available when it's required to point to a certain language like `Url::toRoute(['fr/estore/basket/default'])` will return `panier`.

 > When composition is enabled, it will take the correct route for the current language and prefix the pattern if enable in composition config.